mcclatchy-southeast/census2020/readme.md

 Accept where noted below, the following information is specific to data for North Carolina.

-*NOTE: The data below is preliminary and for planning purposes.*

 ## Data files

 For more details on the data and related methodology, [check out the readme file](https://github.com/mcclatchy-southeast/census2020/tree/main/data).